springfall2008/batpred/README.md

 ## Predbat documentation

-You can find the latest Predbat documentation at [https://springfall2008.github.io/batpred/](https://springfall2008.github.io/batpred/).
+You can find the latest Predbat documentation at [https://springfall2008.github.io/batpred/](https://springfall2008.github.io/batpred/) and how-to videos on my [YouTube channel](https://www.youtube.com/channel/UCr3eWnHExUYFi4-8ZUGfNJQ)

 The documentation covers how Predbat works, how to get it installed and configured, video tutorials and FAQs to help you get going.